prepor/condo/README.md

 Condo watches for `*.edn` files in all directories defined as PREFIXes via command line interface.

 It has only one required parameter: `:spec`.
 It contains Docker container description in the format of [Docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container).
 The only required field inside this description is `:Image`.
-See [example](https://github.com/prepor/condo/tree/master/specs/full.edn)
+See [example](specs/full.edn) of specification.

 Optional parameters:
 * `:deploy` (default `[:Before]`).
 Can be `[:Before]` or `[:After n]` where `n` is the number of seconds before stopping the previous container after the successful start of the new one.